Die Wissenschaft hinter Edibles – was Studien sagen

 5. Psychological Effects

-Arkell et al., 2019 show that the experience is strongly dependent on set and setting .
+Arkell et al., 2019 show: The experience depends strongly on set and setting .
 Anxiety and disorientation occur primarily when people consume unprepared or redose too soon.
-Frontiers in Pharmacology (2020) also found that CBD-containing edibles trigger significantly less anxiety and paranoia – CBD acts as a natural buffer.

 6. Medical Perspective